celery/celery/docs/django/first-steps-with-django.rst

 2. Add ``djcelery`` to ``INSTALLED_APPS``.

-3. Create the celery database tables.
+3. Create the Celery database tables.

     This step will create the tables used to store results when using the database result backend and the tables used